 The Grotto, The National Sanctuary of Our Sorrowful Mother

 A peaceful oasis in the midst of the city, The Grotto is set among 62 acres of botanical gardens.
 As an internationally renowned Catholic sanctuary, The Grotto offers a place of quiet reflection for all people.
 More than 100 beautiful statues and shrines are nestled among flower-lined pathways winding under towering firs.
 Gardens and the gift shop are open daily; group tours and daily Mass are also offered.

 The Miracle Theatre Group, which deservedly dubs itself “the Northwest’s premier Latino arts and culture organization,” is the heart of Oregon’s Hispanic arts scene.
 In addition to offering Spanish, English and bilingual plays, festivals and musical performances, Miracle also features a community space for art exhibits, seasonal festivals and other events.

 Portland Art Museum

 The permanent collections at the Portland Art Museum include pre-Columbian art from Meso and South America, modern Mexican drawings and Latin American art.

-Portland’s many food carts and taquerías offer plentiful casual opportunities to sample Latin foods, but also not to be missed are the city’s innovative and acclaimed fine Latin restaurants.
+Portland’s many food carts and taquerías offer plentiful casual opportunities to sample Latin foods, but visitors won’t want to miss the city’s innovative and acclaimed fine Latin restaurants.
 Here’s a sampling of Portland’s many wonderful Latinx-influenced restaurants: